 Related Sweet Potato Recipes

-- My favorite sweet potato casserole recipe is loaded with marshmallows and is a no-fail Thanksgiving side dish.
+- My favorite sweet potato casserole is loaded with marshmallows and is a no-fail Thanksgiving side dish.

 - Smooth and savory, sweet potatoes taste amazing mashed.